dreamcatcher-tech/network/Inbox/2024-10-21 1651 lockdown compartments essential for debugging strange code.md

 Without this ability, we might get tricked into running arbitrary code on a dev machine.

 A workaround might be to run inside a child deno process with no access to anything, except message passing to the parent process.

+Tests show we can indeed load imported modules from inside deno deploy, inside of compartments.